T-ExploresAI/T-ExploresAI-Journey/README.md

 # T-ExploresAI-Journey
-A collection of projects and notes as I explore Excel, AI, and robotics
+A collection of projects and notes as I explore Excel, AI, and robotics.